Honestpuck/scriptorium/README.md

 Then you will want to get the git bits working.
 Create the two empty repositories in your git store (such as Github, though if you use Github make them private).

 Now clone the two repos down to your Mac.
+You will probably get a warning from git that you have pulled down an empty repo.

 Set the variables at the top of scriptorium to point to the two directories and the location of the prefs file containing the JSS location, user and password.
 The script assumes it is in the same format as the AutoPkg prefs.